- F. Lynn Godfriaux

 “We’ll be back,” I threw over my shoulder.

-when we entered.
-I shut the door against the noise and the crowd, relished for a moment the ensuing silence, then
+we entered.
+I shut the door against the noise and the crowd, relished for a moment the ensuing silence, then turned towards

 Angela avoided eye contact.
 “He’s a friend.”
 She seemed really out of it.

 “Come on, Angela, you can come up with more than that.”